CristianBrinza/event-planning/README.md

   1. Containerization: Each service is containerized using Docker to ensure consistency across different environments.
 Each service in the platform is containerized using Docker to ensure consistent deployment across different environments, enabling the application to run smoothly in diverse infrastructure settings.
   2. Orchestration: Docker is used to orchestrate and manage the deployment, scaling, and monitoring of the services.
 The platform leverages Docker to orchestrate these containers, managing the deployment, scaling, and monitoring of services.
 Docker ensures that containers are dynamically allocated based on resource demand, improving resource utilization and availability.
-  3. Scaling: The EventService is expected to be the most heavily used, so it is set up with horizontal scaling using Dokr.
+  3. Scaling: The EventService is expected to be the most heavily used, so it is set up with horizontal scaling using Docker.
 Each service can scale independently, with EventService replicas dynamically adjusting based on WebSocket connections.

   Each service has its own Dockerfile.
 For example, for the Event Service: